 The illusion of truth

 Photographs don’t tell the truth.
-In the best case scenario (when all the possible alterations discussed above don’t take place), a photograph represent a portion of the space, converted to a flat surface, framed in an unique way by the photographer, capturing a frozen moment in time and lastly, distorting to some extent the perception of the physical space in relation to what lens is used.
+In the best case scenario (when all the possible alterations discussed above don’t take place), a photograph represent a portion of the space, converted to a flat surface, framed uniquely by the photographer, capturing a frozen moment in time and lastly, distorting to some extent the perception of the physical space in relation to what lens is used.

 The immensely gifted members of the Farm Security Administration photographic project of the late 1930s (among them Walker Evans, Dorothea Lange, Ben Shahn, Russell Lee) would take dozens of frontal pictures of one of their sharecropper subjects until satisfied that they had gotten just the right look on film—the precise expression on the subject’s face that supported their own notions about poverty, light, dignity, texture, exploitation, and geometry.
 In deciding how a picture should look, in preferring one exposure to another, photographers are always imposing standards on their subjects.
 Although there is a sense in which the camera does indeed capture reality, not just interpret it, photographs are as much an interpretation of the world as paintings and drawings are.
 Those occasions when the taking of photographs is relatively undiscriminating, promiscuous, or self-effacing do not lessen the didacticism of the whole enterprise.

 Photography is the first example of the modern, technological extension.
 What the camera captures is not the thing, but the auto-referential representation of photography itself.
 When we look at a picture what we’re looking at is the photograph as a container, a manifestation of the medium itself, the photograph becomes the content.
 When we browse through the multitude of pictures on Instagram, we are not looking at photographs.
 What we look at is Instagram.